roszenil/roszenil.github.io/_pages/teaching.md

 tags:
 - teaching
 ---
-In this page you will find some examples of my recent workshops and ideas for classes.I currently teach BIOL171 at University of Hawai'i Mānoa that is the largest enrollment class in the department.
+In this page you will find some examples of my recent workshops and ideas for classes.
+I currently teach BIOL171 at University of Hawai'i Mānoa that is the largest enrollment class in the department.

 ## Lectures